 - Skills Needed: Attention to detail is extremely important in this role, as skill in communication, problem-solving and technical competency also are.

-- Degree Pathways: A medical billing diploma is the fastest pathway to entering the job market, taking as little as 12 months.
+- Degree Pathways: An insurance billing and coding diploma is the fastest pathway to entering the job market, taking as little as 12 months.
 You can also work toward an associate degree, which can take as few as 20 months.

 - Career Options: Potential job titles in medical billing include medical billing specialist, medical insurance representative or insurance specialist.